petbattle/gitops-workshop/docs/1-the-manual-menace/3-ubiquitous-journey.md

 ![values-tooling](./images/values-tooling.png)

-3. This is GITOPS - so in order to affect change, let's get the configuration into git, before telling ArgoCD to sync the changes for us.

-    ```bash#test
-    cd /projects/tech-exercise/
-    git add .
-    git commit -m  "🦆 ADD - bootstrap and nexus 🦆"
-    git push
-    ```

-4. In order for ArgoCD to sync the changes from our git repository, we need to provide access to it.
+3. In order for ArgoCD to sync the changes from our git repository, we need to provide access to it.
 We'll deploy a secret to cluster, for now *not done as code* but in the next lab we'll add the secret as code and store it encrypted in Git.
 In your terminal

     Add the Secret to the cluster: